mdn/browser-compat-data/README.md

 "javascript", "webextensions".
 Inside each of these directories is one or more JSON file containing the compatibility data.

-*Please note that we have not (yet) migrated all compatibility data from the MDN wiki pages into this repository.*

 - [api/](https://github.com/mdn/browser-compat-data/tree/master/api) contains data for each [Web API](https://developer.mozilla.org/en-US/docs/Web/API) interface.

 - [css/](https://github.com/mdn/browser-compat-data/tree/master/css) contains data for [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) properties, selectors, and at-rules.